-At least a basic understanding of the eugenics movement in the USA will be necessary prior to students engaging in the below activity, including a preliminary look at the role "feeble-mindedness" and intelligence testing played in eugenical thinking.
+At least a basic understanding of the eugenics movement in the United States will be necessary prior to students engaging in the below activity, including a preliminary look at the role "feeble-mindedness" and intelligence testing played in eugenical thinking.
 Good background reading from Race and Membership includes:

 - Chapter 5, Eugenics and the Power of Testing, including the readings "Targeting the ‘Unfit,'" "Identifying the ‘Unfit,'" "Revising the Test," and "Fears of Declining Intelligence."

-Students should read the two selections from Chapter 6 of Race and Membership that was mentioned above for background information on the model sterilization law, on Carrie Buck, and on the Supreme Court Case, Buck v.
+Students should read "Three Generations of Imbeciles" and "Controlling the Unfit" from Chapter 6 of Race and Membership for background information on the model sterilization law, Carrie Buck, and the Supreme Court Case, Buck v.
 Bell.
 In addition, time permitting, screen clip from the film The Lynchburg Story.
 (Note: the entire film is good, but there is a useful 12-13 minute clip towards the beginning that summarizes Buck v.
 Bell in context - the clip starts approximately 9.5 minutes into the film, when Dr. Paul Lombardo of the University of Virginia is introduced, and it ends right before the film turns to Nazi Germany.)
 A discussion of these pieces will introduce the primary activity described below.
 After reading/viewing these pieces, the following points should be underscored:

 - Harry Laughlin, his colleagues at the Eugenics Record Office, and eugenicists in the USA believed that feeble-minded, immoral, criminal, and diseased people should not procreate, or else the American "stock" would decrease in quality.